Easy RISC-V

 Not everything in memory is word sized.
 You’ve already seen an array, which is multiple-word-sized.
 There are also stuff smaller than word-sized.

-An obvious one is the byte, which is, well, 1-byte/8-bit and written [u]int8_t in C. In the middle is the halfword, which is 2-byte/16-bit and written [u]int16_t in C. You can use the directives .byte and .half for those respectively.
+An obvious one is the byte, which is, well, 1-byte/8-bit and written [u]int8_t in C. In the middle is the halfword, which is 2-byte/16-bit and written [u]int16_t in C. You can use the directives .byte and .half respectively for those data types.

 .byte value [ , value [ , ... ] ]